HenkBoxma/rigi-viewer-web/README.md

         { signature: "1234": "source": "source_text", "text": "target_text" },
         { signature: "5678": "source": "source_text", "text": "target_text" }
       ]
     });

+This can be called when the user is typing in a translation or when all translations in the current preview should be changed.
+Note that the `source` parameter is optional.

+To change a single translations, call `translate`.
+(Note that this notification is **DEPRECATED** and may be removed in upcoming releases):

+	channel.notify({
+      method: "translate",
+      params: { signature: "1234", source: "Hello world!", translation: "Hallo Welt!" }
+    });

 ### Get notifications